CompX International Inc. (NYSEAMERICAN:CIX) Announces Dividend of $1.75

 CompX International Inc. (NYSEAMERICAN:CIX – Get Rating) announced a dividend on Tuesday, August 9th, Fidelity reports.
-Shareholders of record on Monday, August 22nd will be given a dividend of 1.75 per share on Tuesday, August 30th.
+Stockholders of record on Monday, August 22nd will be paid a dividend of 1.75 per share on Tuesday, August 30th.
 The ex-dividend date of this dividend is Friday, August 19th.
-This is a positive change from CompX International’s previous dividend of $0.07.
+This is an increase from CompX International’s previous dividend of $0.07.

-CompX International has increased its dividend payment by an average of 58.7% per year over the last three years and has raised its dividend every year for the last 2 years.
+CompX International has raised its dividend by an average of 58.7% annually over the last three years and has raised its dividend every year for the last 2 years.

 CompX International Inc manufactures and sells security products and recreational marine components primarily in North America.
 It operates in two segments, Security Products and Marine Components.
 The Security Products segment manufactures mechanical and electrical cabinet locks, and other locking mechanisms used in various applications, including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, high security medical cabinetry, integrated inventory and access control secured narcotics boxes, electrical circuit panels, storage compartments, gas station security, and vending and cash containment machines.